VB Migration Partner

 AssemblyKeyFile filename.snk, delaysign

-Signs the VB.NET assembly that results from the conversion, using the specified .snk file.
+Signs the .NET assembly that results from the conversion, using the specified .snk file.
 The filename.snk argument is the complete (absolute) path of the .snk file that contains the public/private key pair; delaysign is a Boolean that indicates whether the assembly must be delay-signed (default is False).

 '## AssemblyKeyFile "c:\codearchitects.snk"